HACKSSENTIAL RULES ~ CHAPTER II

 Features: Wizards are known for their ability to reshape reality through spellcraft.
 They are respected, and sometimes feared, for their command of powerful magic.
 Most live and study in specialized institutions, exchanging knowledge and refining their craft.

 Benefits: +1 per level to one Occult ES, starting with Lore (Secret Sorcery).
-Access to a wizarding school, including its libraries, laboratories, and resources.
+Access to an arcane school, including libraries, laboratories, and resources.
 Reaction modifier within communities that respect arcane knowledge.

-ES: Appraise; Artistic Vein (specific); Brawl; Combat Art (thrown weapons); Dodge; Education (any); Lore (Secret Sorcery); Perception; Secret Sorcery (Word); Stamina.
+ES: Appraise; Artistic Vein (specific); Brawl; Combat Art (thrown weapons); Dodge; Education (any); Lore (Secret Sorcery); Perception; Secret Sorcery (Word).